deepanshs/mrsimulator/docs/user_guide/method/method.rst

 selected transitions in adjacent **SpectralEvent** objects.
 This is because, as default behavior, **mrsimulator** does a *total mixing*, i.e., connects all selected transitions in the two adjacent spectral or delay events.
-In other words, if the first of two adjacent SpectralEvents has three selected transitions, and the second has two selected transitions, then **mrsimulator** will make :math:`3 \times 2 = 6` connections, i.e., six transition pathways passing from the first to second SpectralEvents.
+In other words, if the first of two adjacent **SpectralEvent** objects has three selected transitions, and the second has two selected transitions, then **mrsimulator** will make :math:`3 \times 2 = 6` connections, i.e., six transition pathways passing from the first to second **SpectralEvent** objects.

 Additionally, this total mixing event assumes that every connection has a mixing amplitude of 1.
 This is unrealistic, but if used correctly gives a significant